dbkbali/stake-knife/Readme.md

 ⚠️ **Important Notes:**
 1. When generating new mnemonics, they are displayed with an IMPORTANT warning - store this securely!
 2. For recovery, you must use the exact same parameters as original generation.
-3. When using `--format json`, the output includes the mnemonic, keystores, deposit data, and private keys.
+3. When using `--format json`, the output includes the mnemonic, keystores, deposit data, and private keys to stdout.
 4. When using `--format files`, files are written to the output directory and a summary is printed to stdout.
 5. If `--eth-amounts` is not provided for a single validator, a default of 32 ETH will be used.
 6. If `validator_count > 1`, then `--eth-amounts` must be provided with exactly that many values.